Tips for Parents on Preventing Homesickness

 Write positive letters with encouragement.
 Let your child know you are proud of them for trying new activities and making new friends.(does not apply to our very short camps – see “More Thoughts” below)

-- Do Not Try to contact your child at Camp.
+- Try to talk to your child.
 A big part of the growth you hope your child will experience as a result of their time at camp comes from allowing your child the space for growth to occur.
 Camp is not perfect — but there are opportunities each day to test, try, fall, get up, face, conquer, learn and grow.
-Contact the Camp Director with any concerns.

-- Do Not Visit the camp.
+- Visit the camp.
 While some camps have organized parent visiting days, others do not.
 Please do not arrive to camp unexpectedly and request to see your camper.
 While your child may be well adjusted, the sight of a parent with their child may trigger feelings of homesickness in other campers.
 Similarly, your presence may negatively affect your own child’s camp experience.
 You chose to send your child to camp so they may grow – it is up to you to give them the space for that growth to occur away from you.
-(Our camps are so short, we do not have organized parent visiting days.)

 (End of Article)